 Baroness Blackstone: So you are confirming that economic and trade issues have become more important in the overall development strategy than they were when there was a separate department.

-May I go on from there to ask whether the fact that you have moved in this respect may be one of the reasons why 200 people who came from DfID have left: because their particular interests are not being covered in quite the same way as they were before?
+May I go on from there to ask whether the fact that you have moved in this respect may be one of the reasons why 200 people who came from DFID have left: because their particular interests are not being covered in quite the same way as they were before?
 Secondly, do you really think that you can go on doing as much for poor developing countries as was done before, when you have both a significantly reduced budget and the loss of quite a lot of development expertise, which existed in a separate development department?

 Sir Philip Barton: On your second point, I do not think we have lost as much expertise, as we said earlier, as you might have been given the impression previously.
 We have put in place the ways in which we will make sure that we retain and build that capability in the areas we need.